oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Result**

-You have installed the Red Hat Enterprise Virtualization Hypervisor disk image and the **livecd-iso-to-disk** and **livecd-iso-to-pxeboot** utilities.
-By default, the Red Hat Enterprise Virtualization Hypervisor disk image is located in the `/usr/share/rhev-hypervisor/` directory.
+You have installed oVirt Node disk image and the **livecd-iso-to-disk** and **livecd-iso-to-pxeboot** utilities.
+By default, oVirt Node disk image is located in the `/usr/share/rhev-hypervisor/` directory.

 <div class="alert alert-info">
 **Note:** Red Hat Enterprise Linux 6.2 and later allows more than one version of the ISO image to be installed at one time.
 As such, `/usr/share/rhev-hypervisor/rhev-hypervisor.iso` is now a symbolic link to a uniquely-named version of the Hypervisor ISO image, such as `/usr/share/rhev-hypervisor/rhev-hypervisor-6.4-20130321.0.el6ev.iso`.
 Different versions of the image can now be installed alongside each other, allowing administrators to run and maintain a cluster on a previous version of the Hypervisor while upgrading another cluster for testing.
 Additionally, the symbolic link `/usr/share/rhev-hypervisor/rhevh-latest-6.iso`, is created.
-This links also targets the most recently installed version of the Red Hat Enterprise Virtualization ISO image.
+This links also targets the most recently installed version of the oVirt ISO image.

 </div>
 ### Preparing Installation Media

 ####  Preparing a USB Storage Device

-You can write the Red Hat Enterprise Virtualization Hypervisor disk image to a USB storage device such as a flash drive or external hard drive.
-You can then use that USB device to start the machine on which the Red Hat Enterprise Virtualization Hypervisor will be installed and install the Red Hat Enterprise Virtualization Hypervisor operating system.
+You can write oVirt Node disk image to a USB storage device such as a flash drive or external hard drive.
+You can then use that USB device to start the machine on which oVirt Node will be installed and install oVirt Node operating system.

 <div class="alert alert-info">
 **Note:** Not all systems support booting from a USB storage device.
-Ensure the BIOS on the system on which you will install the Red Hat Enterprise Virtualization Hypervisor supports this feature.
+Ensure the BIOS on the system on which you will install oVirt Node supports this feature.

 </div>
 ####  Preparing USB Installation Media Using livecd-iso-to-disk

 **Summary**

 You can use the **livecd-iso-to-disk** utility included in the livecd-tools package to write a hypervisor or other disk image to a USB storage device.
-You can then use that USB storage device to start systems that support booting via USB and install the Red Hat Enterprise Virtualization Hypervisor.
+You can then use that USB storage device to start systems that support booting via USB and install the oVirt Node.

 The basic syntax for the **livecd-iso-to-disk** utility is as follows:

     # livecd-iso-to-disk [image] [device]

 The *[device]* parameter is the path to the USB storage device on which to write the disk image.
 The *[image]* parameter is the path and file name of the disk image to write to the USB storage device.
-By default, the Red Hat Enterprise Virtualization Hypervisor disk image is located at `/usr/share/rhev-hypervisor/rhev-hypervisor.iso` on the machine on which the Red Hat Enterprise Virtualization Manager is installed.
+By default, oVirt Node disk image is located at `/usr/share/rhev-hypervisor/rhev-hypervisor.iso` on the machine on which oVirt is installed.
 The **livecd-iso-to-disk** utility requires devices to be formatted with the `FAT` or `EXT3` file system.

 <div class="alert alert-info">
 **Note:** USB storage devices are sometimes formatted without a partition table.
 In this case, use a generic identifier for the storage device such as `/dev/sdb`.
 When a USB storage device is formatted with a partition table, use the path name to the device, such as `/dev/sdb1`.